kubermatic/docs/content/kubermatic/v2.20/references/crds/_index.en.md

 DatacenterSpecNutanix describes a Nutanix datacenter.
-NUTANIX IMPLEMENTATION IS EXPERIMENTAL AND UNSUPPORTED.

 _Appears in:_
 - [DatacenterSpec](#datacenterspec)